yukimotopress/gem-tasks/index.md

 ---
-title: Hoe - Build, Package and Publish Gems with Rake Tasks - Ready-to-Use Build Scripts
+title: Hoe Developer's Guide
 ---

+_Build, Package and Publish Gems with Rake Tasks - Ready-to-Use Build Scripts_

 ## What is Hoe?